Details

 Q7: Who is currently handling this investigation?
 Is it active?

 A7: The Warren County Prosecutor's Office is currently handling this case.
-The
+Yes,

 Q8: Was this case ever featured on television?